 The Bank of America Charitable Foundation’s Matching Gifts Program is subject to IRS rules and regulations which include the following:

-- We do not match charitable gifts to private foundations, supporting organizations, family or donor advised funds, or gifts to political or fraternal organizations.
+- We do not match charitable gifts to private foundations, family or donor advised funds, or gifts to political or fraternal organizations.

-- As of January 1, 2014 we will allow matching gifts for athletic programs with a youth development component that have an impact on grades K-12 or the in-country equivalent.
+- We will allow matching gifts for athletic programs with a youth development component that have an impact on grades K-12 or the in-country equivalent.